ironcore-dev/ceph-provider/docs/usage/README.md

 # Usage Guides

-This section provides an overview on how `Volume`s from the [onmetal-api](https://github.com/onmetal/onmetal-api) project can be provisioned using the `cephlet` provider.
+This section provides an overview on how `Volume`s from the [ironcore](https://github.com/ironcore-dev/ironcore) project can be provisioned using the `ceph-provider` provider.
 The samples are equivalent for `Bucket`s.

 ## Available Pools and Classes